Phishing Is A Growing Problem

 The concept we propose is one that operates in near real-time and views content as a human would see it but at ‘machine-speed’.
 Able to handle massive volumes quickly and accurately.
 Delivering a valuable scoring system to a PDS, which can then be used in their own filtering and scoring system.
 This web page contains the key highlights from each section of the whitepaper.
 For the full document, hit the download button at any point.

 Anti-phishing companies are in an arms race with bad actors.
-From their ever more ingenious obfuscation techniques to avoid detection, to their targeting of more channels (voice, social, malware, web ads and text messages), and more endpoints, the task is getting ever more challenging.
+From their ever more ingenious obfuscation techniques to avoid detection, to their targeting of more channels (voice, social, malware, web ads and text messages), and their more recent shift to targeting communications endpoints, especially with the shift to home-working where defenses are weakest.
+The list of checks and balances for PDS (Phishing Defence Systems), grows ever longer and this means the TTC (Time To Confirmation) also grows longer.

-As ingenious as many of the phishing techniques are, being a successful bad actor needs little more than a good working knowledge of IT systems and access to the dark web, which is a haven for nefarious commerce.
+As ingenious as many of the phishing techniques are, being a successful bad actor needs little more than a good working knowledge of IT systems and access to the dark web.
+Some of the darker corners of the dark web are reported to be truly horrifying, but the more common areas of the dark web are a haven for nefarious commerce.
 Hacking and phishing ‘kits’ can be purchased from as little as $2, and whole cybercrime solutions can be bought at what most would consider ‘very reasonable prices’.
+The suppliers of these solutions spare no effort in ensuring their clients are happy, providing spoofed pages that imitate real companies and even full guides on how to launch an email phishing scam.

-For PDS providers, their customers need them to detect and stop every phishing attempt.
+In this arms race, PDS providers can understandably feel like they can’t win.
+After all, their customers need them to detect and stop every phishing attempt, ensuring that not one single breach is allowed because just one breach can create a million euro/dollar issue.
 The bad actors, however, have a much lower bar, where just one breach is a major success.

 The PDS industry faces numerous challenges in delivering a system that can be relied on by their clients: